awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/what-is-marketplace.md

 Products can take many forms\.
 For instance, a product can be offered as an Amazon Machine Image \(AMI\) that is instantiated using your AWS account\.
 The product could also be configured to use AWS CloudFormation templates for delivery to the consumer\.
 The product could also be software as a service \(SaaS\) offerings from an ISV, or a web ACL, set of rules, or conditions for AWS WAF\.

 You can purchase software products at the listed price using the ISV’s standard end user license agreement \(EULA\) or from a private offer with custom pricing and EULA\.
-You can also purchase products under a contract with specified time or usage boundaries\.
+You can also purchase products under a [standard contract](#what-is-aws-marketplace-contracts-and-agreements) to alleviate lengthy negotiations and streamline procurement\.

 Once the product subscriptions are in place, you can copy the product to your AWS Service Catalog to manage how the product is accessed and used in your organization\.

+## Standard Contract for AWS Marketplace<a name="what-is-aws-marketplace-contracts-and-agreements"></a>

+Many sellers offer the same standardized contract on their listings, the *Standard Contract for AWS Marketplace \(SCMP\)*\.
+Instead of reviewing custom EULAs for each purchase, you only need to review the SCMP once\.
+The [contract terms](https://s3.amazonaws.com/EULA/Standard+Contract+for+AWS+Marketplace+2019-04-24.pdf) are the same for all products that use the SCMP\.
+To find product listings that offer standardized license terms, use the **Standard Contract** filter when searching for products\.
+For private offers, ask the seller if they can replace their EULA with the SCMP and apply agreed upon amendments as necessary to support transaction\-specific requirements\.

+To learn more, see [Standardized Contracts](http://aws.amazon.com/marketplace/features/standardized-license-terms/)\.

 ## Using AWS Marketplace as a buyer<a name="using-aws-marketplace-as-a-subscriber"></a>